-The Town of Phippsburg is an unincorporated community that was platted in the early 1900s.
-Originally it lacked any comprehensive water distribution or wastewater treatment infrastructure.
-The current water distribution and wastewater collection and treatment systems that serve the Town were installed in the 1970s, providing modern water supply and sanitation to the high-density lots, which are too small for adequate individual septic systems.
-At the time the wastewater system was constructed, it was within a County-approved Special District (the Phippsburg Sanitation District).
-Central Water or Sewage Treatment Systems within a Special District are uses-by-right requiring no permit.
-The operation and administration of the wastewater collection and treatment system was subsequently taken over by Routt County, and the district no longer exists.
-Phippsburg also has a water distribution system, constructed slightly later, and permitted for operation by Routt County under Special Use Permit PP-1978-004.
-Today Routt County Environmental Health operates both systems, serving approximately 220 residents through 132 residential and 3 commercial service connections, covering a service area of approximately 63 acres, and processing approximately 19,400 gallons per day.
-The current wastewater treatment facility is the original basic aerated lagoon system, which discharges into the Yampa River.
+The Town of Milner is an unincorporated community that was platted in the early 1900s.
+Originally it lacked any comprehensive water distribution or wastewater collection and treatment infrastructure.
+The Town still relies on individual wells for its water supply.
+Due to water contamination from the overcrowded density of individual septic systems, Routt County installed the current wastewater collection and treatment system in the early 1980s, providing modern sanitation to the high-density lots, which are too small for adequate individual septic systems.
+No Special District for water supply or sewage disposal has ever served the Town of Milner, and under the County's Zoning Regulations, a Central Sewage Treatment System requires a Special Use Permit if outside of a Special District.
+The current system was permitted when it was first built under Special Use Permit PP1982-034.
+The system continues to be operated by Routt County Environmental Health, serving approximately 250 residents through 108 service connections, covering a service area of approximately 38 acres, and processing approximately 16,300 gallons per day.
+The current wastewater treatment facility is the original basic aerated lagoon system, which discharges to the Yampa River.
 This system has reached its useful lifespan and requires replacement.